ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros2_controller_package.md

 {% capture notice_01 %}
 **NOTE**:
-- If you launched the [OpenMANIPULATOR-X controller](/docs/en/platform/ros2_openmanipulator_x/ros_controller_package/#launch-controller) before launching the open_manipulator_controller file, the robot model on RViz would be synchronized with the actual robot.
+- If you launched the [OpenMANIPULATOR-X controller](/docs/en/platform/openmanipulator_x/ros2_controller_package/#launch-controller) before launching the open_manipulator_controller file, the robot model on RViz would be synchronized with the actual robot.
-- If users would like to check only model of OpenMANIPULATOR-X without control the actual OpenMANIPULATOR, the user can launch the RViz without the OpenMANIPULATOR-X controller.
+- If you would like to check only model of OpenMANIPULATOR-X without control the actual OpenMANIPULATOR, the user can launch the RViz without the OpenMANIPULATOR-X controller.
 The user can change each joint by GUI, if the user launch only RViz by executing the following command :
 `$ ros2 launch open_manipulator_x_description open_manipulator_x_rviz.launch.py use_gui:=true`